ahmetbalkan/special_onboarding/README.md

 [![Pub Version](https://img.shields.io/pub/v/special_onboarding.svg)](https://pub.dev/packages/special_onboarding)

-This package helps you create a customized onboarding experience for your Flutter apps with ease.
-It includes features like gradient backgrounds, customizable progress indicators, swipe gestures, and more.
+Welcome to the Special Onboarding package for Flutter, designed to help you create a seamless and customizable onboarding experience in your apps.
+This package simplifies the process of building onboarding flows with fully customizable pages, images, text styles, and user interaction controls like page swiping and progress indicators.

 ## Features
 - Fully customizable onboarding pages (images, titles, descriptions).